braincorp/robustus/README.md

 * boto (for amazon s3, will be installed automatically into robustus env)

 ### Usage
 First you need to create virtual environment.
-Robustus will automatically look for [katipo](https://github.com/braincorp/katipo) assembly file and add paths to mentioned repositories.

     robustus env <dir> --cache <binary package dir> <other virtualenv options>

 Afterwards you can go to env directory and install packages using usual pip syntax.
 Robustus will store binary packages in 'wheelhouse' directory, you can change it using --cache option during creation of environment.
-Most of the packages are stored in "wheels" - binary package format used by [wheel](https://pypi.python.org/pypi/wheel) library.

     robustus install numpy==1.7.2
     robustus install -r <requirements file>